 The airplane camping season is coming up, and it’s time to start getting all of your airplane camping gear together.

 Airplane camping is one of the most fun things you can do with an airplane in the summer.
 Such as with any trip, it’s important to be prepared, especially when you will be camping in remote places.

-In this guide, we list some of the items you will certainly need, and mention a number of great products to make your trip as comfortable and stress-free as possible!
+If you’ve never been airplane camping before, don’t worry.
+In this guide, we list some of the best airplane camping gear you will certainly need, and mention a number of great products to make your trip as comfortable and stress-free as possible!

 As with many things, we often have the chance to rent camping gear instead of buying it.
 Although this could be a good budget option, we do recommend you invest in some quality camping gear.
 Not only will it save you money in the long run, but it’s also one less excuse to not go on an impromptu trip!